 Time to move on to the marquee fur.
 One that's hard to describe, and I like it when that happens.
 It shows some creativity on the part of the costume designers.
 The fox appears to be a wrap/collar made from tails with a more easy-to-describe matching fox muff.

-Like the white fox stole, this item also receives the attention it deserves in this long sequence between Streisand and Caan.
+Much like the white fox stole, this item also receives the attention it deserves in this long sequence between Streisand and Caan.
 It includes a few nice closeups.

 It also tickles my preference for colors that don't occur in nature.
 It looks like a lovely, dark, richly saturated plum-dyed fox.